model-checking/kani/rfc/src/rfcs/0008-function-contracts.md

    conditions) which allows us to avoid something potentially costly.

-Also notice that Kani was able to express both contract checking and stubbing with existing capabilities, the important feature is the enforcement.
-The checking is, by construction, performed **against the same condition** that is later used as stub, which ensures soundness (see discussion on lingering threats to soundness in the [future](#future-possibilities) section) and guards against stubs diverging from their checks.
+Also notice that Kani was able to express both contract checking and stubbing with existing capabilities; the important feature is the enforcement.
+The checking is, by construction, performed **against the same condition** that is later used as stub, which ensures soundness (see discussion on lingering threats to soundness in the [future](#future-possibilities) section) and guarding against stubs diverging from their checks.

 ### History Variables